Unforeseen medical treatment

 Tel: +48 (22) 572 62 68

-For all other healthcare services, look for the National Health Fund NFZ logo to see whether your healthcare provider works under the state system:
+For all other healthcare services, look for the National Health Fund (NFZ) logo to find a healthcare provider working under the state system.

 - Doctors' surgeries are open from Monday to Friday, from 8 a.m. to 6 p.m.

-- After 6 p.m. on weekdays, weekends and on holidays, 24 hour medical treatment is available from healthcare services working under contract for the NFZ to provide part of night and holiday care.
+- After 6 p.m. on weekdays, at weekends and during holidays, 24-hour medical treatment is available from healthcare services working under contract for the NFZ to provide part of night and holiday care.

-- Dentists often offer both public NFZ and private treatment.
-This means that NFZ-covered services might not be "available" every day of the week.
+- As dentists often offer both public and private treatment, public services may not be available every day of the week.
 Dentists' surgeries should state the days and times when public services are available - check in advance.

-- A list of free services and materials, fixed by Polish legislation, is available in dentists' surgeries.
-Healthcare providers cannot charge additional fees for benefits on the list, but you have to pay for benefits that are not mentioned in the list.
-Such benefits are not refundable in Poland.
+- A list of services and materials provided free under Polish law is available at dentists' surgeries.
+Dentists are not allowed to charge any extra fee for the listed benefits.
+However, you will have to pay for any treatment and/or materials that are not on the list.
+The costs are not refundable in Poland.

-- You will need a doctor's referral to be admitted to hospital, except in cases of sudden illness, accident or other emergencies.
+- You will need a referral from a doctor to be admitted to hospital, unless you suddenly fall ill or are involved in an accident or other emergency.

-- Go to a hospital contracted to the NFZ (most hospitals are).
+- Go to a hospital that has a contract with the NFZ (most hospitals do).
 The National Health Fund logo is usually visible on the building.

-- You can also ask the regional branch of the National Health Fund for help in finding the proper healthcare provider or search for it on the NFZ website.
+- You can also ask the regional branch of the National Health Fund for help in finding the proper healthcare provider or search for it on the NFZ website (Polish only).